 Day by day tour itinerary

-We’ll start this tour with the morning Eurotunnel crossing to Calais.
-Then 100 or so miles on the motorway through France will get us quickly to Belgium.
-As we head towards the Ardennes Region, we’ll cross the borders between France and Belgium on several occasions.
+We’ll start the Black Forest guided tour with the morning Eurotunnel crossing to Calais.
+Next, 100 or so miles on the motorway through France will get us quickly to Belgium.
+As we head towards the Ardennes Region, we’ll also cross the borders between France and Belgium on several occasions.

-Our route will take us through Philippeville, Bouillon and Givet.
+Our route will take us through Philippeville, Bouillon as well as Givet.
 We can stop at any or all of these towns for lunch or a drink.
-We usually stop at Givet for a bite to eat and a drink.
+Often the usual stop is at Givet for a bite to eat and a drink.
 The town is on the banks of the river Meuse on the French side, not far from the Belgian border.

 With its bridge over the river, pretty house fronts, hilltop citadel and fantastic roads all around, it is a popular biking destination.
 There are several cafés and restaurants by the river, and the parking isn’t a problem.
 The ride is not that long and demanding, so we should be in our comfortable hotel by mid-afternoon.